Detegr/openRBRVR/README.md

 - See the [FAQ](https://github.com/Detegr/openRBRVR/blob/master/FAQ.md).

-## Known bugs and limitations

-- The seat position cannot be changed via keyboard.
-PaceNote plugin can and should be used instead.
-The UI works as expected.

 ## Build instructions (for developers only)

 The project uses CMake.
 I've been developing it with Visual Studio 2022